ldlac/drz_interiors/README.md

 [id] = { ["xe"] = **x enter**, ["ye"] = **y enter**, ["ze"] = **z enter**, ["he"] = **heading enter**, ["xo"] = **x out**, ["yo"] = **y out**, ["zo"] = **z out**, ["ho"] = **heading out**, ["name"] = '**The Name**'},

+**heading** is the direction where you are watching.
+It's in range of 0 to 360 degrees (Circle) I will provide a tool in the future that will give it to you in the chat

 ## Thanks